TOD-theses/paper-T-RACE/main.typ

 === Manual evaluation of TOD Transfer

 We take a sample of 20 transaction pairs that fulfill TOD Transfer.
 Our tool outputs the locations at which there is a different amount of calls in the normal and reverse scenario.
-For each sample, we verify the first location it shows for $T_A$ and $T_B$.
+For each sample, we verify the first call location it shows for $T_A$ and $T_B$.
 To do so, we manually check the execution traces of the normal and reverse scenario for this location and extract the relevant calls.
 We further verify that these calls match the calls in the normal scenario are equal to those on the blockchain.

 We find that in all cases, the TOD transfer property holds for $T_B$, and only in one case it holds additionally for $T_A$.

-In 9 of the cases, $T_B$ makes a `CALL` in the normal scenario and is reverted in the reverse scenario.
+In 9 of the cases, $T_B$ makes a `CALL` in the normal scenario that is reverted in the reverse scenario.
 As our definition only considers calls that are not reverted, these fulfill TOD Transfer.

 In 8 further cases, $T_B$ makes a `CALL` in the normal scenario but makes no `CALL` at this location in the reverse scenario.
 In the 3 remaining cases, $T_B$ makes a `CALL` in the reverse scenario but makes no `CALL` in the normal scenario at this location.

 We also observe that the locations are often the same.
 For instance, in five of the cases, the location we analyze is the address `0x7a250d5630b4cf539739df2c5dacb4c659f2488d` at program counter `15784`.
 When inspecting all 626 transaction pairs that fulfill TOD Transfer we find this location 86 times.
-Considering that we limit similar collisions to a maximum of 10, we often have different collisions causing TOD while affecting the same functionality.
+Considering that we limit similar collisions to a maximum of 10, this implies that different collisions affect the same functionality.

 === Manual evaluation of TOD Amount

 We take a sample of 20 transaction pairs that fulfill TOD Amount.
-Similar to the TOD Transfer evaluation, we manually verify the first location.
+Similar to the TOD Transfer evaluation, we manually verify the first location reported by our tool.
 For TOD Amount, we verify that in both scenarios there exists a call at this location, but with different values.

 The evaluation shows that the property holds in all cases for $T_B$, and in 3 cases also for $T_A$.
 In 12 cases, the amount of Ether sent is increased in the reverse scenario, and in 11 cases, it is decreased.

-For this sample, the location of the call is 16 times at the address `0x7a250d5630b4cf539739df2c5dacb4c659f2488d` at program counter `15784`.
+Again, we observe many calls happening at the same location.
+Of the 20 call locations we analyze, the location is 16 times at the address `0x7a250d5630b4cf539739df2c5dacb4c659f2488d` at program counter `15784`.

 === Manual evaluation of TOD Receiver

-We evaluate the transaction pair for TOD Receiver similar to how we evaluate TOD Amount, except that we now verify whether the receiver of the Ether transfer changed.
+We evaluate the one transaction pair we found for TOD Receiver similar to how we evaluate TOD Amount, except that we now verify whether the receiver of the Ether transfer changed.
 Our evaluation shows that this is indeed the case.
-By inspecting the traces, we can see that in the normal scenario the receiver address is loaded from a different storage slot than in the normal scenario.
+By inspecting the traces, we can see that in the normal scenario the receiver address is loaded from a different storage slot than in the normal scenario, resulting in different recipients of the Ether transfer.

 === Manual evaluation of ERC-20 multiple withdrawal

 We evaluate all 15 transaction pairs where our tool reports an ERC-20 multiple withdrawal attack.
 Our tool outputs pairs of `Transfer` and `Approval` events that should fulfill the definition.
-We manually evaluate the first of these pairs by verifying that the `Transfer` event exists in $T_A$ in the normal scenario and the `Approval` event exists in $T_B$ in the normal and reverse scenario.
+For each case, we manually evaluate the first of these pairs by verifying that the `Transfer` event exists in $T_A$ in the normal scenario and the `Approval` event exists in $T_B$ in the normal and reverse scenario.
 We further verify that the logs in the normal scenario are equal to those on the blockchain.

 While we confirm that all of them fulfill the definition we provide for the ERC-20 multiple withdrawal attack, none of them actually is an attack.